nyuvis/partial_dependence/README.rst

 You can also run the Jupyter notebook file to have a running example.

-Given the heavy visualizations, it is recmmended to execute Jupyter with the following command:
+Given the heavy visualizations, it is recommended to execute Jupyter with the following command:

 .. code:: bash

 	jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000000

+The visualization we are using as example are coming from a Random Forest Model trained on the `UCI Wine Quality Data Set <https://archive.ics.uci.edu/ml/datasets/wine+quality>`_ .
+The prediction is towards the class "good wine".

 Initialization
 ##############